gbxyz/rdnsd/README.md

     Default: none

     Specify the servers to be checked.
+You can either specify a server name (which will be resolved to a set of IP addresses), or literal IPv4 or IPv6 addresses.

-This directive can't be used at the same time as the "Domains" directive.
+    This directive can't be used at the same time as the `Domains` directive.

 - `Domains DOMAINS`

     Default: none

     Rather than specifying a list of nameservers, you can provide a list of domains instead.
-For each domain, `rdnsd` will query for SRV records for `_dns._udp` under the domain and use the targets of any SRV records returned.
+For each domain, `rdnsd` will query for `SRV` records for `_dns._udp` under the domain and use the targets of any `SRV` records returned.

-    The SRV record is checked once at start-up, so if the list of hosts changes, you will need to restart `rdnsd`.

-- `Optimistic (true|false)`

-    Default: `false`

-    This parameter controls what happens when `rdnsd` outputs statistics but finds a server in its list that it has not yet had time to send a query to.
-If its value is true, then the server will be reported as up;
-    if false, it will be reported as down.

-- `UpdateInterval TIME`

-    Default: `293`

-    This parameter tells `rdnsd` to automatically update the statistics file every `TIME` seconds.
+    The server list will be updated when the TTL on the `SRV` records expires.

+    This directive can't be used at the same time as the `Servers` directive.

 - `StatsFile /path/to/stats/file`